Aeroluna/LunaCoopMod/README.md

 ## Stetmann

-- Added Map Boss attribute to Stetellites.
+- Added Salvage ability to Stetellites.

-Grants immunity to certain mutators like Propagators.
+  - Refunds Deploy Stetellite charges if possible.

 Previously, if you put a Stetellite too far forward, a Propagator could just feast on them for free, for the rest of the game, with no way to correct the mistake.
+Now you can manually take down erroneous Stetellites.

+- Added building placement to Stetellites.

+Placing Stetellites will now use building placement, similar to building Creep Tumors.
+This makes placing Stetellites feel way smoother and is more visibly clear where you can and cannot place Stetellites.
+Unfortunately due to engine limitations, this makes it impossible to place Stetellites on no-build tiles, so you won't be able to place Stetellites on ramps anymore.

 - Changed Mecha Ultralisk Mecha Mooch Module autocast to no longer prioritize own units over allies.
 - Changed Mecha Ultralisk Mecha Mooch Module autocast to prioritize friendly units with the most life.